Underwood-Inc/rituals/docs/MULTI_TOTEM_PATTERNS.md

 # Multi-Totem Ritual Patterns

-This document defines the **exact placement patterns** and **item requirements** for multi-totem rituals.
+This document defines the **exact placement patterns** and **item requirements** for multi-Rituals.
 Each pattern requires a **central totem** with a specific item that determines the ritual type, plus **surrounding totems** at specific positions, each with their own required items.

 ---